-With a population of 11 thousand million the TS Earth will be no stranger to competition and conflict.
-The actual nature of such conflicts may, however, be very different to what we might expect.
+With a population of 11 thousand million, THS Earth will be no stranger to competition and conflict.
+The actual nature of such conflicts may, however, be very different to that we might expect.

 Various infowar and cyber-attack techniques are applied against B. Important shipments of supplies for the research centre are often redirected.
 Embarrassing information about key researchers and executives may be made public, destabilising and disrupting the corporation structure.

 These measures may be the limit of hostilities, but for purposes of this illustration we will consider A opting for more direct action.